Tinatuo/library-management/README.md

 This will spin up:
 - A PostgreSQL 18 container on port `5433`
+- A Redis 7 container on port `6379`
-- The Spring Boot application on port `8080`
+- The Spring Boot application on port `8080`, waiting for both to pass their health checks before starting

 All sensitive configuration (DB credentials, JWT secret, admin credentials) is injected via environment variables in `docker-compose.yml`.